jorgebucaran/hyperapp/docs/architecture/dispatch.md

 # Dispatch

-The **dispatch** function controls how to execute [actions](actions.md) and apply the state transitions and effect running that they request to be done.
+The **dispatch** function controls Hyperapp's core dispatching process which executes [actions](actions.md), applies state transitions, runs [effects](actions.md#effects), and starts/stops [subscriptions](subscriptions.md) that need it.

-Custom dispatchers are loosely comparable to middleware used in other frameworks with the difference being that they are just intended to augment the regular dispatching process for specialized purposes you may have for your project, particularly in relation to dev tooling.
+You can augment the dispatcher to tap into the dispatching process for debugging/instrumentation purposes.
+Such augmentation is loosely comparable to middleware used in other frameworks.

 ---